Daviss Farm – Castro County

 The Daviss Farm is improved by one (1) center pivot irrigation system, two (2) irrigation wells and a network of underground line.
 The center pivot is a one-half mile 2000 model T&L brand system nozzled at 1,400 g.p.m.
 Currently, there are irrigation wells on the adjoining farm to the west that furnishe some supplemental irrigation water.
 The irrigation wells developed on the Daviss Farm are approximately 380 feet deep and are equipped with two (2) 100 h.p. electric turbine pumps.
 These wells were test pumped on November 2, 2016 and the north well was flowing approximately 378 g.p.m. and the south well was flowing approximately 306 g.p.m.
 All of the improvements located on the Daviss Farm are well maintained and in good working condition.
 All improvements will be conveyed to buyer; however, the booster pump, flow meter, electric motors and panels are owned by the tenant farmer and will need to be purchased from him.

 The east-half (E/2) of Section 56, Block 10T, T&NO Ry.
 Co.
 Survey, Castro County, Texas, containing 320 acres, more or less.

 The Daviss Farm is currently in an excellent state of cultivation and has been well maintained.
-The asking price is $2,250/ac.
+The asking price has recently been reduced to $1,900/ac.
 The 2016 property taxes are approximately $2,386, or $7.46/ac.
 Possession of the property is available at closing.
 If you are looking for a productive partially irrigated farm in the southeast-quadrant of Castro County, this offering should fit your needs.
 For additional information, please contact Rusty Lawson.